 Morrill’s 1862 Land-Grant Act, followed by the second Act in 1890, allocated the funds from the sale of federal lands to support new Land-Grant colleges and universities that taught agriculture, business, engineering, mechanics and home economics.
 Today the 105 Land-Grant colleges and universities have over 25 million graduates worldwide.

-Senator Morrill’s Homestead in Strafford, Vermont, a prime example of Gothic Revival architecture, is a Vermont State Historic Site and open to the public Memorial Day through Columbus Day.
+Senator Morrill’s Homestead covering over 6 acres, a prime example of Gothic Revival architecture, is a Vermont State Historic Site and open to the public May 24 through October 13.

 To learn more about the life and times of Senator Justin Morrill, his homestead and educational programs, please contact us.